 From the past, we come to the present.
 And a decision that nobody expected, considering the past, appears to have brought an argument to this privacy concern during criminal investigations.

-Not so, says the Judge Kearney, a judge in the Federal District of Eastern Pennsylvania.
+Not so, says Judge Kearney, a judge in the Federal District of Eastern Pennsylvania.

 But let’s consider the two previous cases before this one.

-- If you have body and/or dash cameras, ensure they are operating from the beginning of an interaction, all the way to the end.
-This will assist in eliminating any and all follow-up questions you or other personnel have later.
+- If you have a body and/or dash cameras, ensure they are operating from the beginning of an interaction, all the way to the end.
+This will assist in eliminating any and all follow-up questions you or other personnel has later.